Would you like to speak with someone right away? Our Crisis Line is 613-562-2333.

 Here's more info about our programs:

-ORCC services focus on - supporting women survivors, raising awareness, empowering community, pressing for changes in our systems, and more.
+ORCC services focus on - supporting survivors, raising awareness, empowering community, pressing for changes in our systems, and more.
+We support women, two-spirit, trans and gender non-binary folks, and anyone with lived experience as a woman.

 The crisis line provides 24-hours, 7 days a week service to survivors of sexual violence, supporters, family and friends of survivors.
 The crisis line volunteer counsellors provide crisis intervention on issues such as: childhood sexual abuse, recent sexual assault, flashbacks and suicide intervention.
 In addition, counsellors provide information on community resources and services, and arrange accompaniment to police stations and to the Sexual Assault Partner Care program at the Civic campus of the Ottawa hospital.